 We also like the Viking and Medieval Dublin Walking Tour, which includes a stop at historic Dublin Castle and its final remaining medieval tower.
 This tour is a great way to delve into the Norse history and legends of the Vikings who helped shape the city.

 And, of course, one of the most picturesque activities in Dublin only starts in Dublin -- and that is renting a car and driving through the scenic Irish countryside.
 Spend a day exploring and you'll see what inspired so many eloquent poems and songs.

 You don't need the luck of the Irish for an unforgettable visit here.
-You just need American and US Airways, because we make it easy to fly to Dublin and explore this welcoming destination.
+You just need American, because we make it easy to fly to Dublin and explore this welcoming destination.